TheoKoppenhoefer/simulation-tools-VT23/README.md

 ## Some TODO's for project 1
 - [ ] refer to stability regions
 - [ ] remove the noise in the last energy plot
-- [ ] remove reference to stability index
 - [ ] revise conclusion